 This is the only guide to oats you’ll ever need.
-This website is home of the Green Thickie: The smoothie containing fruit, greens, seeds, nuts and oats.
+This website is home of the Green Thickie: The smoothie containing fruit, greens, seeds, nuts and oats (or other fillers).
 A Green Thickie is a very filling healthy delicious meal replacement drink.
 I get lots of questions about oats so hopefully this guide will help you learn more about oats even if you don’t intend to add them to your smoothies.
 There are so many benefits of oats it’s well worth eating them daily for good health.
 This guide to oats will help you understand the different types of oats and how you can use them in your meals and for your skin.

 - Which type of Oats to use in Smoothies